RÉSUMÉ - Curriculum vitae

 From 2004 until 2010, Stephan Pollmann held a position as Independent Research Group Leader and C1-Professor (Wiss.
 Assistent) at the RUB, where he deepened his knowledge in mass spectrometry and live cell imaging.
 Along with his scientific work, he headed the Plant Hormone/Secondary Metabolite mass spec facility of the Department of Plant Physiology between 2006 and 2010.
 During this time, he established AMIDASE1 as an additional player in the auxin-biosynthetic grid, and falsified the participation of TRYPTOPHAN DECARBOXYLASES in auxin formation in Arabidopsis thaliana.
 Moreover, he discovered a novel link between jasmonate signaling and auxin formation.
 The latter is realized through the jasmonate-governed transcriptional regulation of YUCCA8 and YUCCA9, two key players in auxin biosynthesis.

-Currently, the group of Stephan Pollmann is located at the Center for Plant Biotechnology and Genomics (UPM-INIA), Spain.
-After joining the CBGP in 2010, Stephan Pollmann was decisively involved in the establishment of a state-of-the-art metabolomics unit at the center, which he is heading since 2011.
-At present, the Pollmann Lab pursues a number of interconnected research lines, i.e. the elucidation of the physiological role of AMIDASE1 and IAM in plant development, the impact of jasmonate-auxin crosstalk in plant stress responses, and the molecular effect that auxin exerts on the formation of plant cell walls.
+Currently, the group of Stephan Pollmann is located at the Center for Plant Biotechnology and Genomics (UPM-INIA/CSIC), Spain.
+After joining the CBGP in 2010, Stephan Pollmann was decisively involved in the establishment of a state-of-the-art metabolomics unit at the center, which he was heading between 2011 to 2018.
+At present, the Pollmann Lab pursues a number of interconnected research lines, i.e. the elucidation of the physiological role of AMIDASE1 and IAM in plant development, the impact of jasmonate-auxin and abscisic acid-auxin crosstalk in plant stress responses, and the molecular effect that auxin exerts on the formation of plant cell walls.
+Moreover, our lab is working on the symbiosis of plants with beneficial root endophyte fungi from extreme ecosystems.
 The group of Stephan Pollmann uses different methodological approaches to achieve their goals ranging from general molecular biology and plant genetics to transcriptomics (microarrays, RNA-Seq), live cell imaging, and advanced mass spectrometry (targeted and non-targeted metabolomics).

 Service to the scientific community